-A. The Agreement for Cooperation signed on February 13, 1956, as amended, is superseded in its entirety on the day this Agreement enters into force.
+A. The "Agreement for Cooperation Between the Government of Japan and the Government of the United States of America Concerning Civil Uses of Atomic Energy", signed on November 14, 1955, is superseded in its entirety on the day this Agreement enters into force.